aeraglyx/website/content/blog/keyboard-layout.md

 > It ain't much but it's honest work.

+The obvious goal is to match my old speed but on this more comfortable layout.

 Also, note that the learning process itself *can* be physically painful.
 Of course the end goal is a more comfortable, pain-free typing, but to get there, you have to put in the hours, which can put a toll on your hands.
 Mentioning just in case you are switching solely because of pain - take it easy, and be prepared it will take some time (probably months).
 If you are in a lot of pain, maybe look into lighter switches, split keebs and tenting first.

 My long term goal would be 100 WPM, but we'll see.
-Sometimes it's not all about the speed I suppose.

-## Vroom, Vroom

-On a normie qwerty keybord, my typing speed was 80+ WPM.
-Right now, I'm at 70+ WPM on monkeytype quotes.
-The obvious goal is to match my old speed but on this more comfortable layout.

-Long term goal would be 100 WPM, but we'll see.
 Sometimes it's not all about the speed I suppose.

 ## Conclusion